ParvishGajjar/Workoscope/Workoscope_Lookup.md

 <br/>

   * Basic Details
+    * Updating Profile Picture or Removing it will call an API.
     * Updating country, state or city; An POST API call is being made to update user's location, once user submits the updated data.
     * Updating Description, Once done an API call is made to update description of the user.